DerFox4/Huffman-Coding/README.md

 ## About the functions

 #### Compress
-Compress a string into a list of bit sequences.
+Compress a string into a Huffman-Coding-Tree and a list of codes.
-Additionally the function compress will return the tree which was used to compress the string.
+Each code is a description how to find the char in the tree.

 #### Decompress
 Decompress creates the original string from a list of codes and the associated tree.